decretist/Dissertation/Chapter4/chapter4.md

 [^9]: @frier_law_1984; @honore_ulpian_1982.
 Thanks to John Noël
 Dillon for bringing Frier's review to my attention.

-[^13]: Patrick Juola, "The Rowling Case: A Proposed Standard Analytic Protocol for Authorship Questions", *Digital Scholarship in the Humanities*, Vol. 30, Supplement 1, 2015.

 [^17]: @winroth_making_2000 [201].
 The numbers 1 and 2 refer to line
 numbers relative to the first line of the *dictum*, as opposed to the first line of the column, in the print version of the Friedberg edition.

-[^18]: This paragraph may have to be moved to a separate section explaining the rationale for the various roll-ups of the *dicta* used in the following analyses, e.g., Gratian0, Gratian1, dePen, Gratian2, etc.

 [^20]: @winroth_making_2000 [9-11].
 See also @kuttner_gratiani_1948
 (Latin), and @kuttner_research_1990 [10, 21-22], which mentions the